Nicci498/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Questions.md

 Suppose that you have an n-story building and plenty of eggs.
 Suppose also that an egg gets broken if it is thrown off floor f or higher, and doesn't get broken if dropped off a floor less than floor f.
 Devise a strategy to determine the value of f such that the number of dropped + broken eggs is minimized.

 Write out your proposed algorithm in plain English or pseudocode AND give the runtime complexity of your solution.

+O(log n) - I would use a bianary search method by find the mid point of the ground floor anf floor f, then i would drop one egg, if it broke, id know i needed a lower level, if not, a higher level, i would then find the mid point between the floor i dropped from and either the ground or top floor depending on the egg breakage, and repeat